-The web is awash with sterile design solutions.
-IBM, Dell, Microsoft, and countless others are virtually indistinguishable from each other.
-Though one might say this makes browsing easier by virtue of a standardized interface, in reality such sites create mundane experiences for their users and fail to make a positive connection with their audience.
+The World Wide Web is awash with sterile design solutions.
+Hewlett-Packard, IBM, Dell, Microsoft, and countless others are virtually indistinguishable from each other (similar layout, similar color scheme).
+Though one might say that this uniformity makes web browsing easier by virtue of a standardized interface, the reality is such sites create mundane experiences for their users and fail to make a positive connection with their audience.

 One easily remedied cause of such drab design is color.
 Perhaps no other design element has as much influence on how we feel in a space (a website, a home, etc.) as color.
 Colors can instantaneously change our moods and alter our opinions.
 They can make us comfortable, put us in a state of awe, or get us excited.
 In the case of interface design, color combinations found in nature are especially useful.
 From complex web applications to informative “brochure-ware” sites, naturally occurring color combinations have the potential to distinguish (by helping create a more memorable website), guide (by allowing users to focus on interactions), engage (by making page layouts comfortable and more inviting), and inspire (by offering new ideas for color selection).

 As we go through our lives, we quickly forget about events that are routine and mundane.
 We tend to save our memories for unique experiences or events with which we had an emotional attachment.
 It’s no different as we go through the web.
 When all websites look the same, it’s quite easy to drop them into the “been there, seen that” bin.
 And once you consider how fast we move through websites, it’s probably even easier.

 Therefore, any opportunities websites have to be distinct shouldn’t be squandered.
 If your site stands out, chances are web users might give it more time or thought when they arrive.
 They might even remember it and come back.
 There’s probablybly no better opportunity to make a favorable impression than with color.
 People have an immediate response to color: they get excited, they get happy, or they get bored.